-- $a. \quad \text{The Company's current financial condition, including its sources of liquidity;} \\$ - b.
+- a.
+The Company's current financial condition, including its sources of liquidity; - b.
 The Company's conditional and unconditional obligations due or anticipated within one year; - c.
 The funds necessary to maintain the Company's operations considering its current financial condition, obligations, and other expected cash flows; and d.
 Other conditions and events, when considered in conjunction with the above, that may adversely affect the Company's ability to meet its obligations.

-The future viability of the Company beyond the second half of 2023 is dependent on its ability to raise additional capital to finance its operations.
+The future viability of the Company beyond 2023 is dependent on its ability to raise additional capital to finance its operations.
 The Company does not currently have sufficient funds to complete development and commercialization of any of its drug candidates.
 Additional funding may not be available to the Company on favorable terms, or at all.
 If the Company is not able to secure additional funding when needed, it may have to delay, reduce the scope of or eliminate one or more of its clinical trials or research and development programs or make changes to its operating plan.
 In addition, it may have to partner one or more of its product candidate programs at an earlier stage of development, which would lower the economic value of those programs to the Company.
 The Company's inability to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.

-Accounting standards adopted in the period
+Accounting Standards Adopted in the Period

-In November 2021, the FASB issued ASU No. 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance.
+In November 2021, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2021-10, Government Assistance (Topic 832): Disclosures by Business Entities about Government Assistance.
 This ASU requires business entities to make annual disclosures about transactions with a government they account for by analogizing to a grant or contribution accounting model under ASC 958-605 or based on International Accounting Standard No. 20.
-ASU 2021-10 became effective for us on January 1, 2022.
-The Company has evaluated the effect that this guidance has on its Consolidated Financial Statements and determined it does not have a material impact.
+ASU 2021-10 which became effective for us on January 1, 2022.
+The Company has evaluated the effect that this guidance has on its Consolidated Financial Statements and has determined it does not have a material impact.